julien6387/supvisors/docs/introduction.rst

 This problematic comes with the following challenges:

     * have a detailed status of the application,
-    * have statistics about the resources taken by the application,
+    * have basic statistics about the resources taken by the application,
     * have a basic status of the boards,
     * start / stop processes dynamically,
     * distribute the same application according to different platforms,